semaphoreci/docs/docs/essentials/project-workflow-trigger-options.md

 Semaphore uses a MERGE commit to run a workflow.
 The SHA of the HEAD commit of the Pull Request is stored in the `SEMAPHORE_GIT_PR_SHA` environment variable.

+!!! warning "Not available on Bitbucket projects"
+    Pull request builds will not be available on Bitbucket projects while in beta.

 ## Building pull requests from forks

 Semaphore will create a workflow for every push to a pull request